schwa/GeometryLite2D/Sources/Thicken/README.md

 ## Overview

 This module provides stroke-to-fill conversion, similar to what graphics systems do internally when stroking paths with a given line width.
-The output is a set of geometric primitives (`Atom`) that can be rendered as filled shapes.
+The output is a set of geometric primitives (`ThickenPrimitive`) that can be rendered as filled shapes.

 ## Features